Richmond Green: Buildings

 Richmond Green, usually "The Green", is also a street address.
 Numbers 1–6, 11–12 and 32, Richmond Green are all Grade II* listed.
 Numbers 7–10 Richmond Green are all Grade II listed, as are nos 14–18, 21–25 and 29–31.
 The ornamental iron railings at no 11 are Grade II* listed.
 8, Richmond Green, is the location of the Richmond Charities, which manages Richmond's almshouses.
 The Cricketers public house is between 24, Richmond Green and 25, Richmond Green.
 Another public house, The Prince's Head, is at 28, Richmond Green.

 Next to No. 33 is a row of six terraced houses, known as Old Palace Terrace.
 All seven houses are Grade II* listed.
+Number 5 was the home of James Stephen Rigaud, Assistant Observer at the King's Observatory.

 The late 19th-century drinking fountain at the south corner of Richmond Green is Grade II listed.
 It was restored in 2021.

 A pair of K6 red telephone boxes at the south corner are also Grade II listed, as is a lamp standard outside 1, Richmond Green.

 The houses on the south-western side of the Green include Maids of Honour Row.
 The houses, and their gates and railings, at nos 1–4 Maids of Honour Row are Grade I listed.
 The Wardrobe and the Gate House, both Grade I listed, are surviving structures from Henry VII's Richmond Palace.
 The Gate House was built in 1501, and was let on a 65-year lease by the Crown Estate Commissioners in 1986.
 The Trumpeters' House, which is also Grade I listed, is an early 18th-century house built on the site of Richmond Palace's Middle Gate.